-Farmers organizations will help any party that puts their representatives in realistic slots on its list for the Knesset, Moshav Movement Secretary-General Meir Tzur, Kibbutz Movement Secretary-General Eitan Broshi and Farmers Federation of Israel President Dubi Amitai wrote in a letter to party leaders on Wednesday following what they called a disconcerting decrease in representation.
+Farmers' organizations will help any party that puts their representatives in realistic slots on its list for the Knesset, Moshav Movement Secretary-General Meir Tzur, Kibbutz Movement Secretary-General Eitan Broshi and Farmers' Federation of Israel President Dubi Amitai wrote in a letter to party leaders Wednesday following what they called a disconcerting decrease in representation.

-In the outgoing Knesset, several MKs lived in farm towns: Transportation Minister Israel Katz (Likud) of Moshav Kfar Ahim, MK Zvulun Kalfa (Bayit Yehudi) of Kibbutz Shomriya and MK Yitzhak Vaknin (Shas) of Moshav Ya’ara.
-Labor saved its 16th seat for a moshav or kibbutz representative, but Gilboa Regional Council head Danny Atar did not get into the Knesset in the last election and declined to take Labor MK Binyamin Ben-Eliezer’s place when he resigned last week.
+In the last Knesset, several MKs lived in farm towns: Transportation Minister Yisrael Katz (Labor) of Moshav Kfar Achim, MK Zevulun Kalfa (Bayit Yehudi) of Kibbutz Shomria and MK Yitzhak Vaknin (Shas) of Moshav Yaara.
+Labor saved its 16th seat for a Moshav or Kibbutz representative, but Gilboa Regional Council chairman Danny Atar did not get into the Knesset in the last election and declined to take Labor MK Binyamin Ben-Eliezer's place when he resigned last week.